knassar/sate-cms/docs-source/content/docs/getting-started/sate-basics.md

 When Sate reads in the `website.json` file, it will start building a site map from the `config.contentSources` path.
 Based on the file path of a given page, Sate can infer the parser to use (HTML or Markdown), the page type (Index or Article), the URL, and the Page Title.

 Sate looks for an `index` page at each directory level.
 Each index file creates an Index page.
 Any files which are not named `index` will be used to create an Article page.
-Sate uses the folder and file names of these content files to construct SEO-friendly URLs:
+Sate uses the folder and file names of these content files to construct pretty URLs:

   * `./content/index.*` <span class="arrow r"></span> `/`
   * `./content/sub-directory/index.*` <span class="arrow r"></span> `/sub-directory`